 It’s impossible to do every wonderful Montessori idea available, so pick activities you think will be interesting and meet your child’s developmental needs.
 Often, you’ll feel drawn to preparing certain activities but not others.

-For an infant, check out the posts and links in my infant and toddler category.
+For activities for infants or toddlers, check out the posts and links in my infant and toddler category.

 How to Set Up a Montessori Homeschool Classroom (with lots and lots of resources and links within links!)

-And don’t forget my activity of the week and Montessori Monday link-up with Montessori-inspired ideas from wonderful bloggers around the world!
+And don’t forget the Montessori Monday link-up with Montessori-inspired ideas from wonderful bloggers around the world!

-Buy and start using activities from two books:
+Buy and start using activities from Montessori books:

 Books by Maria Montessori are wonderful, but they are more abstract than many parents want in the beginning.
 To start using Montessori at home, my two favorite books for parents are below.
 You can’t go wrong in buying both: